nosqlbench/nosqlbench-docs/site/content/reference/timing_terms.md

 **The duration of time it takes a server or other system to fully process to a request and send a response.** From the perspective of a testing client, the _system_ includes the infrastructure as well as remote servers.
-As such, the service time metrics in nosqlbench include any operational time that is external to the client, including transport latency.
+As such, the service time metrics in NoSQLBench include any operational time that is external to the client, including transport latency.